Cocaine Abuse (cont.)

 phencyclidine (PCP), LSD, and hashish, can be mixed in as well.
 Some consumers may unknowingly purchase a supply without any cocaine but just a cocaine substitute such as caffeine, amphetamine, PCP, procaine, and lidocaine.

-Methods of abuse: Cocaine in the powder, hydrochloride salt form may
+- Methods of abuse: Cocaine in the powdered hydrochloride salt form may

 be injected, mixed with liquor, swallowed, or applied to oral, vaginal, or even rectal mucous membranes.
 This drug is most commonly used by snorting or sniffing.